diacritics/node-diacritics-transliterator/README.md

   - See [this table](http://data.okfn.org/data/core/language-codes#resource-ietf-language-tags) for a quick reference of available IETF language tags.
 - The language variant name written in plain English.

-The returned value will be an object which includes only the variant language.
+The returned value will be an `object` which includes only the variant language as provided by the diacritics API.

 ```js
 var diacritics = require("diacritics-transliterator");